Watson & Associates, LLC Government Contract Attorneys

 • Improper best value determinations …and more.

-GAO Protest Information
+GAO Protest Rules and Information

 Only an interested party can file a GAO bid protest: Interested party means an actual or prospective bidder or offeror whose direct economic interest would be affected by the award of a contract or by the failure to award a contract.

 If you are the successful bidder, you should protect your interest as an intervenor: Intervenor means an awardee if the award has been made or, if no award has been made, all bidders or offerors who appear to have a substantial prospect of receiving an award if the protest is denied.
+Our bid protest lawyers can adequately represent your rights in these types of cases.

 Time for filing.
 The GAO bid protest rules state that: